chrisgrieser/nvim-justice/README.md

 ## Features
 - **Quick-select** recipes via keys shown at the left of the window.
 Running recipes thus requires only 2–3 keystrokes.
+- Different run modes
-- Runs asynchronously and outputs results in a notification window.
+	1. Default: **asynchronously** and outputs results in a notification window
+	2. Streaming output: useful for recipes with progress bars
+	3. Quickfix list: synchronously
-- Supports streaming output (e.g., for recipes that display a progress bar).
+	4. Terminal: useful for recipes that require input
-- Can alternatively run asynchronously and send individual recipe results to the **quickfix list**.
 - Inspect recipes and variable values.
 - Hide specific recipes, useful to always exclude recipes that require user input.